Robbert1/redis-lock/README.md

 This forked version makes use of the new features of redis to create locks using the new SET and EVAL commands.
 Providing more reliable lock expiration and removal logic.

-In order to use this forked version install it using: npm install redis-lock@http://github.com/Robbert1/redis-lock/tarball/master --save
+In order to use this forked version install it using

+	$ npm install redis-lock@http://github.com/Robbert1/redis-lock/tarball/master --save

-The original code can be found here: https://github.com/errorception/redis-lock
+The original code can be found here

+https://github.com/errorception/redis-lock

 Original API documentation and licence (both still apply)